Team USA wants a gold medal in breaking at the 2024 Olympics "to put some of that shine back onto the community"

 What's the schedule for breaking and when does it start?

-The women's competition starts at 10 a.m.
+The women's competition started at 10 a.m.
 ET Friday, with the final battle taking place at 3:23 p.m.
 ET.
 The men's events take place at the same times Saturday.

 Over the five hours of competition, the 16 breakers will start out in groups of four with one-minute battles.
 Dancers are scored by a panel of judges on their musicality, vocabulary, originality, technique and execution.
 The top two from each group will go to the quarterfinals and then semifinals, and the best-of-three medal round will determine who takes home the gold.